joshichaitanya3/morpho-manual/src/installing_morpho.md

 **/usr/local/lib/morpho** : Morpho extensions.

+> **Note**: On the macOS, these files are contained within the homebrew system.

-It's possible to build *morpho* to use different locations for resources and the binary.
+It's possible to build _morpho_ to use different locations for resources and the binary.
 To do so, set the `MORPHORESOURCESDIR` option when you run make, e.g.